metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Security Considerations

-- Every participant SHOULD be operated by different personnel.
+- Every participant MUST be operated by different personnel.
 No personnel member should have access to more than one participant, limiting the impact of insider threats.
 - All accesses to key shares by personnel MUST be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
-This prevents undetected key compromise or deletion.
+This prevents undetected key compromising or deletion.

 ### Orchestration

-An entity, one of the participants or a separate component, centralized or distributed, MUST act as the orchestrator of the process.
+An entity - one of the participants or a separate component, centralized or distributed - MUST act as the orchestrator of the process.
 While its implementation is outside the scope of this document, its responsibilities include:

 - Initiating the protocol and setting key generation parameters
 - Selecting and coordinating the participants